 How to Keep Your In-Laws from Ruining Your Marriage

 Align yourself with your spouse.
-Do not allow your parents to bad-mouth your spouse, spread nasty rumors about them, or otherwise try to pit you against each other.
+Please do not allow your parents to bad-mouth your spouse, spread nasty rumors about them, or otherwise try to pit you against each other.
 The new family takes priority over the relationship with your parents, and you and your spouse need to have a united front when it comes to attacks from in-laws.

 Marriage is hard enough without complicated family relationships, sabotage from in-laws, and ongoing conflict.
 Take steps to keep your in-laws from destroying your marriage and enjoy a healthy and happy life with your spouse.